 FinOps is about ownership.
 Without the right solutions, your FinOps teams can’t take that ownership.
 And yes, there are many FinOps solutions.
 Some are integrated into a bigger, more expensive, IT/automation solution and some are specifically, cloud-native, designed for multi-cloud cost management.

 Distributed cloud systems are complex with all their own way of reporting costs.
-Choose the right FinOps solution so your teams have a quick and accurate overview of their multi-cloud costs.
+Choose the right FinOps software so your teams have a quick and accurate overview of their multi-cloud costs.

 Research shows that the following factor makes it complex to manage the public cloud costs: Lack of standardization between cloud platforms: Major cloud platforms such as AWS, Google Cloud Platform (GCP), and Microsoft Azure do not provide any standardization of billing models, billing formats, APIs or services.